nazavilla/EnvironmentalFieldDataCollector/README.md

 # Environmental Field Data Collection

-Data Collection to store environmental characteristics of specifics zones.
+A data Collection created to store environmental characteristics of specifics zones.
 This prototype allows user monitor main information in communities.

+The motivation to create this project comes from a personal environmental sustainability pastime.

 Home page has sections such as calendar, notes, Gallery and a template form to organize notes via pop ups.